 Children have a right to be treated with dignity and respect, and are valued for who they are and what they bring to the school.
-In line with the Code of Practice, parents have a right to complain if they are not happy about the service that their children receive from the Local Authority and its schools.
+In line with the Code of Practice, parents and caregivers have a right to complain if they are not happy about the service that their children receive from the local authority and its schools.

-Concerns about experiences in class should be discussed initially with the Class Teacher.
-Failure to resolve issues concerning additional inclusion entitlement should trigger recourse to the Trust Complaints Procedure.
+Concerns about experiences in class should be discussed initially with the class teacher.
+Failure to resolve issues concerning additional inclusion entitlement should trigger recourse to the trust complaints procedure.
 The SENCo's will be pleased to offer information and guidance concerning procedures.

-If a complaint is made regarding SEN statutory assessments, we encourage Parents to meet with the SENCO and then put their complaint in writing to the relevant local authority's Education Department (SEN Section).
+If a complaint is made regarding SEN statutory assessments, we encourage parents and caregivers to meet with the SENCO and then put their complaint in writing to the relevant local authority's Education Department (SEN Section).

-21. Reviewing the Special Educational Needs and Disability Policy
+21. Reviewing the Special Educational needs and Disability Policy

 This policy is to be reviewed annually.
-The Local Offer and SEND information report annually.
+The local offer and SEND information report annually.
 Any adaptions or changes by individual schools will need to be agreed by the Trust.